Anthony Edwards claims MVP award, leads Stars to tourney win in an entertaining NBA All-Star Game

 Jaylen Brown led the Stripes with 11 points, and James scored eight to begin his record 21st All-Star appearance.

-“Old heads 1-0,” James said with a laugh.
-“We’ve got a lot of guys that have played a lot of basketball, so no matter what’s going on, we know how to keep our composure and execute.”

-A few hours beforehand, the top scorer in NBA history said the game’s presence in the Los Angeles area meant “nothing, because this is not our building.
+A few hours beforehand, James said the game’s presence in the Los Angeles area meant “nothing, because this is not our building.
 This is a road game.”

-Indeed, the Clippers fans in Intuit Dome booed James and Doncic whenever they touched the ball in the first two games.
+Indeed, the Clippers fans in Intuit Dome booed James and Doncic whenever they touched the ball.

 Third game